-2.1 Source water
+3.1 Source water

 The source water will be temperature controlled Cornell tap water amended with kaolin clay.
 The kaolin clay will be added from a concentrated stock suspension with a pinch valve.
 The raw water will be circulated through a turbidimeter by a small centrifugal pump to reduce our need for peristaltic pumps.
 The algorithm for controlling the raw water turbidity will need to be improved so that it maintains a low coefficient of variation.
 This requires a high flow rate through the turbidimeter so that it responds quickly to changes in turbidity.
-The on time for the pinch valve that delivers clay to the raw water tank should be proportional to the target turbidity so that the raw water turbidity can be changed easily without needing to change the stock concentration or the control parameters.
+The on time for the pinch valve that delivers clay to the raw water turbidity can be changed easily without needing to change the stock concentration or the control parameters.

-3 Optimization Strategy
+4 Optimization Strategy